Anish010/Anish-IBM-Watson-NLU-Project-Coursera/Readme.md

 ## Overview
 ### Scenario

-In this scenario, you have been hired by a research company to finish building a new site that uses IBM Watson services to find sentiments and emotions in text.
+In this scenario, i have been hired by a research company to finish building a new site that uses IBM Watson services to find sentiments and emotions in text.
 The application was built using Express.js in the backend and React.js in the frontend application.
-The previous developer had to take time off due to health reasons and so you are brought in to finish the half done code.
+The previous developer had to take time off due to health reasons and so I had been brought in to finish the half done code.

 The existing code has been uploaded to a github repository.
-Your task is to fork the repository to your own Github account and then use the lab environment to finish the requirements.
-You are then asked to publish the application to IBM Cloud using the Cloud Foundry service.
+My task is to fork the repository to my own Github account and then use the lab environment to finish the requirements.
+Then I have to publish the application to IBM Cloud using the Cloud Foundry service.

 ### Tasks